 It depends on what you are taking it for and the source.
 For example, if you are taking it to reduce the risk of heart disease you need to consume two 3-oz. servings of cold-water fish such as salmon, mackerel, halibut, sardines, tuna, and herring each week or take 3 g of fish oil per day.
 Remember to consult your healthcare provider before you start taking omega-3 because it may interfere with other medications.

-- Q How can I get omega-3s if I am allergic to nuts?
+- Q How can omega-3s benefit me as I get older?

 - Q Will omega-3 supplements improve my mood?